-There are multiple opportunities throughout each program to gain experience in early childhood and elementary school classrooms including urban and inclusive settings.
+There are multiple opportunities throughout each program to gain experience in early childhood and elementary school classrooms including urban and inclusive settings and community based experiences.
 These various field experiences are connected to courses and are an integral, required part of the respective programs.
 Two unique opportunities are listed below.